-2021-2022 LMU Housing Agreement Terms & Conditions
+2022-2023 LMU Housing Agreement Terms & Conditions

-Lincoln Memorial University (LMU) requires all students enrolled full-time, in onsite classes at the Main Campus, Harrogate, TN, that are at least 16 years of age prior to the first day of classes to reside in LMU Managed Housing (henceforth referred to as "Housing" or "Residential Housing") for the full academic year (Fall and Springsemesters).
+Lincoln Memorial University ("LMU") requires all students enrolled full-time, in onsite classes at the Main Campus in Harrogate, TN, that are at least seventeen (17) years of age prior to the first day of classes to reside in LMU Managed Housing (henceforth referred to as "Housing" or "Residential Housing") for the full academic year (Fall and Spring semesters).
 A student may apply to have this requirement waived if at least one of the following exceptions applies:

-- Student is 21 years of age or older prior to the first day of classes; - Student resides with an immediate family member (parent or legal guardian) within a 65-mile distance of campus; and/or - Student is married and/or has dependent(s).
+The student is twenty-one (21) years of age or older prior to the first day of classes;

+Student resides with an immediate family member (parent or legal guardian) within a 65-mile distance of campus; and/or

+The student is married and/or has dependent(s).